 The Jacob Aron Student Union is the "living room" of the campus, where social interaction and cultural exchanges occur outside of the classroom.
 The Student Union provides a variety of services conducive to leisure time, activity, and relaxation.
-The Student Union also provides services and amenities to enhance the intellectual, social, moral and physical development of student, such as the T.V./Reading Room, Post Office, University Bookstore, Convenience Store, MVSU Print Shop, BRB and Chopped & Wrapped Eateries, beauty shop, barber shop, Game Room, Student Government Associations Office Suite, Student Pantry and Bowling Alley.
+The Student Union also provides services and amenities to enhance the intellectual, social, moral and physical development of student, such as the T.V./Reading Room, Post Office, University Bookstore, Convenience Store, MVSU Print Shop, Chick-fil-a, beauty shop, barber shop, Game Room, Student Government Associations Office Suite, Student Pantry and Bowling Alley.
 The Union also provides conference and meeting rooms as well as, a formal ballroom (the Royal Room) for activities and events.
 Jacob Aron Student Union's office hours are Monday -Thursday 8am to 5pm; and Friday 8am to 4pm.
-Game room hours are Monday - Friday 1pm to 10pm; and Saturday - Sunday 1pm to 10pm.
+Game room hours are Monday - Friday 1pm to 10pm; and Saturday - Sunday 3pm to 9pm.